ThanhTran14/DocumentationProjectThanhTran/README.md

 Introduction

 This is a documentation of a tictactoe program.
 This implementation is a Player vs Player so you need to have a friend to play with.
 Each player would get their turns and it would alternate unti it eithers end in a win or tie.
+This documetation only works with students from Appalachian State University.

 How to install